Integrating HTML5 video with your website

 To have your videos widely supported by all kinds of browsers, it is important that you support at least those formats that are covering the landscape.
 It simply means that you have to have an MP4, Ogg and webm version of your video available when you are hosting the videos on your own web server.
 You can also use a web service like Vimeo or Youtube, where you shift the problem to these services.

-I had to build for a customer a help system based on Sencha ExtJS, but where the content was maintained with a WordPress backend.
-The customer needed the videos to be supported by their own intranet server.
-I included the Flowplayer jQuery plugin, but saw quickly that with only MP4 support, the view was limited to Safari and Google Chrome.
-Even Internet Explorer was not to happy to show the videos instantly.
+For a customer I had to build a support system based on Sencha Ext JS.
+The content was maintained within a Wordpress backend.
+The customer required that the videos were streamed via their own intranet server.
+I included the Flowplayer jQuery plugin, but experienced that with MP4 support only viewing was limited to Safari and Google Chrome browsers.
+Even Internet Explorer was incapable to show the videos.

-Solution to WordPress webm security problem
+Solution to Wordpress webm security problem

-It was soon discovered that it was a problem to upload the videos in webm format with the media uploader of WordPress.
-It seemed that the mime type for the webm video format is not accepted.
+There was also a problem uploading the videos in webm format with the media uploader of Wordpress.
+It seemed that the mime type for the webm video format was not accepted.
 But as always there is a plugin for this.
-After installation add the mime type and you can upload the webm files to your WordPress site.
+After installation you add the mime type and uploading the

 Use for the webm mime type: